Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 travelling merchant who can be found in several towns and settlements throughout the whole Baldur's Gate series.

+The merchant can be found at the following locations:
+- BG1: Beregost, Nashkel's Carnival or Ulgoth's Beard
+- SoD: Coast Way Crossing or Coalition Camp
+- BG2-SoA: Athkatla's market district, Trademeet or Imnesvale in the Umar Hills
+- BG2-ToB: Saradush or Amkethran

 The travelling merchant offers a total of
 - 17 Daggers
 - 10 Battle Axes